Illegal Musik: Company history

-Illegal Musik was founded by CEO Mark Arona (aka Patriarch of NZ hip hop group Ill Semantics) and business partner Eddie Bennett (aka Hard Work) mid-2007.
-Their first two signings J.Williams and Erakah picked up both Best Male and Female artist awards at the 2010 Pacific Island Music Awards.
+Illegal Musik was founded by CEO Mark Arona and business partner Eddie Bennet in 2007.
+Their first two signings, J.Williams and Erakah, received Best Male and Best Female Artist Awards, at the 2010 Pacific Island Music Awards.

-The label's production house is headed up by Inoke Finau "N.O.X" (lead guitarist of Rock Band Junipah).
+The label's production house is managed by Inoke Finau "N.O.X" (lead guitarist of Rock Band Junipah).

-Illegal Musik produced the first all LIVE 3D Music Video for artist J.Williams 'You Got Me' through a partnership with New Zealand company 3D Live and Director Damien Caine.
-They picked up an award for the video 'You Got Me' for innovation in New Zealand Music in 2010, and the single also picked up 'Best Hip-Hop Video' at the Juice TV Awards (May 2010).
+Through a partnership with New Zealand company 3D Live and Director Damien Caine, Illegal Musik produced the first all LIVE 3D Music Video for artist J.Williams 'You Got Me'.
+They received an award for innovation in New Zealand Music in 2010.
+The single also received 'Best Hip-Hop Video' at the Juice TV Awards (May 2010).

-The label have also signed a partnership with Warner Australia and have released three singles from J.Williams 'You Got Me' (July/ August 2010).
-'Takes Me Higher - Illegal Remix (2011) and 'Live It Up' (2011).
+The label has also signed a partnership with Warner Australia and have released three singles from J.Williams 'You Got Me' (2010), 'Take Me Higher (Illegal Remix)' (2011), and 'Live It Up' (2011).

-The name "Illegal Musik" came from the title of the first EP for founder Patriarch's group, Ill Semantics.

 Notable artists

 Illegal Musik has signed artists from different genres.